intrahealth/gofr/docs/user_guide/partitions.md

 ### **Permissions**

+####Issuing rights

 The creator gives the rights to view, add/update the facilities, organizations, health services and jurisdictions at the point of sharing it with other users.
 A user can only share a partition which they own.

+####Revoking rights

+Permissions can also be revoked.
+The user can revoke a specific permission/all permissions to any user they may have given the rights to

 ## Active Partition